jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 to other articles may cover more cases:

 + guest OS: Linux
-+ host OS: macOS, Windows 10
++ host OS: macOS (many versions from 10.14.x and later), Windows 10/11

 A StackOverflow Q&A on compacting/shrinking a guest OS VDI file
 system: